thomashodgkinson1987/gridtest/INITIAL-MESSAGE.md

-Hello Codex.
-We are starting a new session for the `gridtest` project.
+# GridTest Project Initialization

+This is the initial instruction for the AI session.

-Your entire context and instructions for this session are located in the file `BOOTSTRAP.md` in the project's root directory.
+Your entire context and instructions are located in the file `BOOTSTRAP-GUIDE.md` in the project's root directory.

-Please read that file and execute the bootstrap sequence it contains precisely as written.
+Read that file and execute the bootstrap sequence it contains precisely as written.